TheFpiasta/clean-up-crunchyroll/README.md

 ### Duplicate Handling Mode

-**What it does**: Controls which duplicate entries are removed when the same anime appears multiple times.
+Controls which duplicate entries are removed when the same anime appears multiple times.

-**Options**:

 - **Keep first occurrence** (default): Removes all duplicates except the first one found
 - **Keep last occurrence**: Removes all duplicates except the last one found

-**When to use**: Choose "first" if you prefer seeing the earliest time slot for each anime.
-Choose "last" if you prefer the latest time slot.

 ### Enable Extension

-**What it does**: Master on/off switch for the entire extension functionality.
+Master on/off switch for the entire extension functionality.

-**Options**: Toggle switch (on/off)

-**When to use**: Turn off to temporarily disable duplicate removal without uninstalling the extension.
-Useful for comparing the cleaned vs original calendar view.

 ### Debug Logging

-**What it does**: Shows detailed information in the browser console about what the extension is doing.
+Shows detailed information in the browser console about what the extension is doing.

-**Options**: Toggle switch (on/off)

-**What you'll see**: Console messages showing how many duplicates were removed per day, total cleanup statistics, and any errors.

-**When to use**: Enable when troubleshooting issues or when you want to see exactly what the extension cleaned up.

 ### Dark Theme

-**What it does**: Changes the appearance of the settings popup interface.
+Changes the appearance of the settings popup interface.

-**Options**: Toggle switch (Light/Dark)

-**Note**: This only affects the settings popup appearance, not the Crunchyroll website itself.

 ### Default Settings